Edouard Manet (French, 1832–1883)

 Oil on canvas

-Victorine Meurent was Manet's favorite model in the 1860s, posing for Street Singer, on view in this gallery, as well as for such other renowned works as Olympia and Luncheon on the Grass (both now in the Musée d'Orsay in Paris).
-This portrait is thought to be Manet's first painting of Victorine.
+Victorine Meurent was Manet’s favorite model in the 1860s, posing for Street Singer, also in the MFA’s collection, as well as for such other renowned works as Olympia and Luncheon on the Grass (both now in the Musée d’Orsay in Paris).
+This portrait is thought to be Manet’s first painting of Victorine.

 Upper right: manet

 By 1901, William Burrell (b.
 1861 - d.
 1958), Glasgow; May 16, 1902, Burrell sale, Christie's, London, lot 146, not sold [see note 1].
 By 1905 until at least 1906, Bernheim-Jeune, Paris [see note 2].
 1912, possibly Manzi, Joyant et Cie. [see note 3].
 By 1914 until at least 1925, Alphonse Kann (b.
 1870 - d.
 1948), Paris [see note 4].
 Paul Rosenberg et Cie., Paris [see note 5].
 By 1931, Robert Treat Paine II (b.
 1861 - d.
 1943), Boston; by descent to his son, Richard C. Paine, Boston; 1946, gift of Richard C. Paine to the MFA.
 (Accession Date: September 12, 1946)

 William Burrell lent the painting to the Glasgow International Exhibition, 1901.
 The information about the Burrell sale comes from a letter from Christie's, London (May 14, 1975; in MFA curatorial file).
 It has been conjectured that he purchased the painting from the Glasgow art dealer Alexander Reid; see Douglas Cooper, "The Courtauld Collection, a Catalogue and Introduction" (London, 1954), pp. 64-65.

 A Bernheim-Jeune label dated 1906 is on the reverse of the painting.